marxin/texi2rst-generated/sphinx/libiberty/extensions.rst

 The utilities for manipulating obstacks are declared in the header file :samp:`obstack.h`.

-.. index:: obstack.h

-.. index:: struct obstack
+.. index:: obstack.h, struct obstack

 Data Type struct obstackAn obstack is represented by a data structure of type ``struct obstack``.
 This structure has a small fixed size; it records the status